Michael T. Koenig, CFP®, J.M.

 “The most positive difference in my life will come from making the most positive difference in the life of others.”

-Interview Mike
+Interview: Mike

 How did you originally get into financial services?